Engaging Gross Motor Games for Kids

 Kids love this simple game.
 It works on memory, color matching and fine motor skills as you roll the dice, pick up the penguin and look for matching "eggs" under them.
 It's like the Memory card games - but more fun!

-I like this game because it is very simple, you can play with one or two players and there is an animal "launcher".
+I like this game because it is very simple, you can play with one or two players AND there is an animal "launcher".!
 The goal is to collect all 4 animals.
 The launching/tipping over of the animals is the best part for kids.
 I like that is is short and easy to play when you don't have much time.

 A new spin on an old game.
 Pull the leaves out of the tree and the bees fall out.
 I like this game because it uses those pincher fingers to pull the leaves out and it's short and it's popular with kids.